ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

 ### Separating the Geth Clients

-It is hard to follow which stakeholder doing what when we show them from one single Geth client.
-A better practice would be opening a geth client for each stakeholder.
+It is hard to follow which stakeholder doing what when we show them inside one single `geth` client.
+A better practice would be opening a `geth` client for each stakeholder.

-> Note that, we are running our examples in a private network where there is one single node which has several accounts.
+> Note that, we are running our examples in a local private network where there is one single node (for instance) which has several accounts.

 ## What's next?